AustralianSynchrotron/pmac-rascan/README.md

-This package is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public Licence as published by the Free Software Foundation; either version 2.1 of the Licence, or (at your option) any later version.
+This package is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.

 This package is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Lesser General Public Licence for more details.
+See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public Licence along with this package; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA 02110-1301 USA.
+You should have received a copy of the GNU Lesser General Public License along with this package; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA 02110-1301 USA.

 ## Contact